If you’re in the market for a pressure washer, then you will have seen that there is a lot of different stuff to learn before buying.

 If you’re reading this and already feel lost, then don’t worry, we’ll be starting at the beginning!

-Psi, which stands for pounds per square inch, is one of the units we use to measure pressure.
+Psi, which stands for pounds per square inch, is one of the units that’s used to measure pressure.
 You’ve probably come across it in other areas like bicycle or car tyre pressures.

 Pressure is sometimes also quoted in bars (1 bar, 2 bar etc.) but it’s possible to easily compare and convert between the two (like switching between inches and centimetres).